equalitie/ouinet-inject/README.md

 used for injection) and used there as if the content was retrieved over the Ouinet network (e.g. for local access or seeding to others).

-Only a single injection per URI is supported, and each URI is made part of its own resource group.
-Please note that this can result in a considerable number of resource groups to be announced by the receiving client.
+Only a single injection per URI is supported.
+The creation of resource groups can be customized to a certain point by using the ``--group`` option.
+Please note that certain grouping methods can result in a considerable number of resource groups to be announced by the receiving client.
 More sensible grouping mechanisms will be added in the future.

 Please look for ``readme.txt`` files under the output directory for a